 Do you have a knack for business strategy but also love to help others?
 Consider becoming a certified business coach through the AdviCoach franchise.
 Because of this business model's flexible scheduling and location, all you need to start your business as an AdviCoach — aside from the necessary knowledge and people skills — is a phone and an internet connection.
 Your initial investment includes training, operations and marketing support.
 [See Related Story: 4 Franchise Trends That Are Good News for Entrepreneurs]

-America's Swimming Pool Company (ASP) is the country's largest swimming pool service and maintenance franchise.
-Founded on a commitment to superior swimming pool service and solutions, ASP serves both residential and commercial properties.
+America's Swimming Pool Co.
+(ASP) says it is the country's largest swimming pool service-and-maintenance franchise, and the company serves both residential and commercial properties.

-An ASP franchisee is not required to have any past experience in swimming pool service: The company provides dedicated training through "Pool School," which provides everything the franchisee needs to run the business, from product information to marketing strategies.
-The total investment for a single ASP franchise ranges from $50,000 to $60,000, which includes the franchise fee and all necessary capital.
+An ASP franchisee is not required to have any past experience in swimming pool service.
+The company provides dedicated training through its "Pool School," which provides everything the franchisee needs to run the business, from product information to marketing strategies.

 Fetch!
 Pet Care

-If you love pets and want to own a business taking care of them, investing in a Fetch!
+If you love pets and want to own a business that allows you to care for them, investing in a Fetch!
 Pet Care franchise might be the right option for you.
-This pet-sitting and dog-walking brand offers opportunities in more than 1,500 national cities with all the corporate support you need to get your business up and running quickly.
+This pet-sitting and dog-walking brand offers opportunities in more than 1,500 national cities with all of the corporate support you need to get your business up and running quickly.

 Fetch! franchisees must have a strong credit history and a minimum of $15,000 in liquid financial net worth.
-First-year franchise fees, including on-site training, equipment, marketing and supplies, begin at $23,295 for a single area of operation.
+First-year franchise fees for a single area of operation include on-site training, equipment, marketing and supplies.